Hesperian Health Guides

 • gain awareness of different disabilities and what it might be like to live with these,

-• learn that although a person with disabilities may have difficulty doing some things, she may be able to do other things extra well,
+• learn that although a person with disabilities may have difficulty doing some things, she may be able to do other things as well or better than her peers,

 • think of ways that they can help children with disabilities feel welcome, take part in their play, schooling, and other activities, and manage to do things better,

-• become the friends and defenders of any child who is different or has disabilities.
+• become the friends and accomplices of any child who is different or has disabilities.

 Rehabilitation programs in several countries have developed their own, more complete CHILD-to-child activity sheets.
 Here we combine versions from Kenya (Africa), the Philippines, and Mexico (where some of the original sheets were developed and tested).
 The 3 activities we include in this chapter are: